 Cenote Azul.
 Outside of Chetumal.
 One of the most beautiful places I think I have ever seen, although perhaps it is just the magic of the moment.
 It is hours after my arrival I am having lunch after much swimming.
 They say El Cenote is 92 meters deep around the edge and at least 150 deep in the middle (it seems no one has ever gone deep enough to actually measure it).
 Its elliptical shape is 200-300 meters across, depending on where one measures.
 Simply said, it is a huge shaft in the limestone plate that makes up much of the Yucatán peninsula, and is filled with brilliant blue water.
 It is surrounded by thick jungle (at its banks the water disappears into the trees) except for an area cut out for the open-air restaurant where I am sitting.
 Directly in front of the restaurant is cement slabbing a few meters across on the edge of the water.
 And there is no "shore," no wading out to the depths; the cenote's walls are sheer and go straight down.

 I swam out into the middle of the water and dove down.
 Opening my eyes into its unfathomable depths (it is fresh water), I saw nothing but a very bright, royal blue color.
 Impossible to gauge distance away from the cenote's edge, it was like finding oneself in a room without any light: that sense of disorientation; of being in an abyss.
 Upon surfacing, I collided with an old memory.
 In the mid 70's I was at a friend's house on Bay Street in Santa Monica, California.
-One night he and his roommate had some laughing gas and were using it for amusement.
-I had never tried it and was interested in its effects.
+One night he and his roommate had some nitrous oxide and were using it for amusement.
+I had never tried it and was curious.
 The first time I inhaled the gas, I held my breath, sat back in a chair and closed my eyes.
 In seconds a vision flashed into focus.
 The energy in my body flew up very quickly through the top of my head and out of the room; up and up through a brilliant, star-filled night sky.
 Then everything changed, and I was coming from the depths to the surface of a body of water.
 When my eyes cleared the surface of this water, I found myself in a lagoon surrounded by jungle.
 The sun was shining and I was completely alone.
 I was laughing and a voice said, "Welcome home."
 There were no signs of civilization - just the lagoon and tropical vegetation in brilliant late morning sun.

 Today, when I swam out into the middle of the cenote, I dove many times into that Blue World.
 On one of those dives I turned and swam the meters back to the surface of the water.
 Suddenly, the crash of recognition blew hard and fast from some far alcove of recollection and stunned like an electrical jolt - shocking in it's intensity.
 It was exactly like the vision from years ago.
 There was no voice this time as I looked at the jungle surrounding the cenote, but the sudden and unexpected memory (I hadn't thought of that visionary moment in decades) shook me uncontrollably with giddy laughter.
 I told myself it was impossible, yet another side of me kept saying, "SHHH.
 This is it."
 And the more I stayed there, I knew I had seen this before.
 As to how or why, I don't care.
 This is it.
 It is a fantastic place and I am still trembling.
-At times, life is a strange and beautiful waking dream when it bring us these astonishing experiences.
+At times, life is a strange and beautiful waking dream when it brings us these astonishing experiences.
 Back in Santa Monica I knew nothing of the Yucatán, let alone a cenote.
 It is amazing and magical.
 It is awesome and glorious.
 It is the All.

 * * *